-Homework presentations: We will use the 4th hour to review homework problem solutions.
-Students will be randomly selected to present their solutions to the homework problems at the board.
-Thus, you should come to the 4th hour prepared to present your solution to any of the problems due.
-Do your best to bring complete solutions to all the homework problems to the 4th hour.
-If you got "stuck" on a problem, I will ask you to take it as far as you can go before providing you with a hint or moving to another student.
-I expect that the students in this class will be supportive of and kind to each other so that this can be a fun and interesting exercise, and not too stressful!
+Homework presentations: We will use the 4th hour to collaboratively review homework problem solutions.
+Thus, you should come to the 4th hour prepared to present your solution or attempted solution to any of the problems due.
+I will be particularly interested to hear where you think the potential pitfalls are in a particular problem, so it's okay if you don't finish a problem, as long as you can identify the sticking points.
+Students will be randomly selected to present their solution or attempted solution to the homework problems at the board.
+Please do not look up solutions to homework problems - it's okay if you don't have the full solution to a problem during 4th hour!
+The grade on the homework presentations is not based on solution correctness, but participation and effort.
+I expect that the students in this class will be supportive of and kind to each other so that this can be a fun and interesting exercise, and not too stressful.